Ron Mann: 1990s–2000s

 Mann continued to make documentaries throughout the 1990s and 2000s.
 His 1999 film was Grass, a documentary about the history of the United States government's war on marijuana in the 20th century.
 Narrated by actor Woody Harrelson, it premiered at the 1999 Toronto International Film Festival and won the Genie Award for Best Feature Length Documentary.
 His 2003 film, Go Further, saw him re-team with Harrelson on a film that followed a group of environmental activists riding around in a large, bio-fueled bus.
 The film debuted at the South by Southwest Film Festival in March 2003, and at the Toronto International Film Festival in September 2003, where it was first runner-up for the People's Choice Award.
 It was also nominated for a Genie Award for Best Documentary.

 In 2003, Mann co-founded a film distribution company called FilmsWeLike with Gary Topp.
 FilmWeLike's curation has been described by Vice as a "veritable auteur smorgasbord."

 In 2009, he released a documentary on mushrooms and mushroom hunting called Know Your Mushrooms.

 2010s–present

 In 2014, Mann directed the Robert Altman-based documentary Altman.
 Peter Bradshaw of The Guardian praised the film.

 His latest film is Carmine Street Guitars (2018).
 The film depicts Carmine Street Guitars, a long-running guitar store in New York City.
 It premiered at the 75th Venice International Film Festival, and had its Canadian premiere at the 2018 Toronto International Film Festival.
 It went into general theatrical release in April 2019.

+In January 2026, the Toronto Film Critics Association named Mann the winner of its annual Company 3 TFCA Luminary Award for his career achievements.